Institute of Financial Accountants: Membership and certifications

 As of 2015, membership of the IFA was generally given to applicants completing a period of relevant work experience and passing a series of examinations for the IFA qualification; applicants could also be admitted to membership by way of exemption or by accreditation of prior learning.

 As of 2019, IFA qualifications are no longer available for new students, but are replaced by studying for the "IFA Direct" programme with CU Coventry.
 Recognition of prior experience is no longer a route to membership.
 As of 2021 the "IFA Direct" education programme is delivered in partnership with ATHE.

-There are five grades of membership: Intermediate Financial Accountant IFA AIPA, Associate Tax Adviser ATA, Associate Financial Accountant AFA MIPA, Fellow Tax Adviser FTA, Fellow Financial Accountant FFA FIPA.
+There are five grades of membership: Intermediate Financial Accountant IFA AIPA, Associate Tax Adviser ATA, Associate Financial Accountant AFA MIPA, Fellow Tax Adviser FTA, and Fellow Financial Accountant FFA FIPA.
+(In the three compound post-nominal letter groupings above, the second component denotes alignment with membership of the Australian Institute of Public Accountants; with which the IFA had previously merged.)

 The IFA was recognised by the Office of Qualifications and Examinations Regulation (Ofqual) from 2011-2020.
 Ofqual regulates qualifications, examinations and assessments in England and vocational qualifications in Northern Ireland and grants formal recognition to bodies and organisations that deliver qualifications and assessments.
 In 2020 the IFA surrendered its Ofqual recognition.

 The IFA offers a Diploma in IFRS through accredited training providers in Pakistan, Peru, the Russian Federation [currently suspended], Ukraine and Lithuania.

 IFA offers various certifications in financial accounting, tax advice, and financial and business management, all in small and medium-sized enterprises.